 We recommend Charles Schwab & Co., Inc. and Fidelity Brokerage Services LLC to serve as custodian to our clients.
 Schwab and Fidelity provide us with certain products and services at no cost that benefit us but do not benefit our clients.
-The fee we pay to Schwab (0.10% per year) for use of the Intelligent Portfolio Program is waived if we have $100 million of client assets with Schwab.
+With respect to the Intelligent Platform Program, we do not pay SPT fees for the Platform so long as we maintain client assets in accounts at Schwab.
 The receipt of these products and services creates a conflict of interest because it gives us an incentive to have clients choose Schwab or Fidelity as a custodian.
 Additional information about our conflicts of interest is located in Items 12 and 14 of our Firm Brochures.

 - How might your conflicts of interest affect me, and how will you address them?

 Each financial professional is compensated based on the fees earned for the clients managed by that individual.
 As such, they have an incentive to increase the assets in your account which will increase the compensation they receive.

 Do you or your financial professionals have legal or disciplinary history?

 Yes, there is a disciplinary order against William Hazel, Client Relationship Manager, for late registration due to an error on the part of a CWM service provider.
 Investor.gov/CRS is a free and simple search tool to research Cedar Wealth Management, LLC and our financial professionals.

 - As a financial professional, do you have any disciplinary history?
 For what type of conduct?